Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

-After measuring the work consumption $W$ and heat transfer from the cold reservoir $\Delta Q_\text{C}$, we evaluate the efficiency of the ICO refrigerator at different reservoir temperatures.
-Unlike the classical case where the efficiency is simply $\Delta Q_\text{C}/W$, the ICO refrigerator is conditioned on whether the ancilla collapses to the $\vert -\rangle_a$ subspace.
-While the work consumption always holds regardless of the measurement results, the success probability $P_-$ must be taking into account when calculating the efficiency.
-Hence, the efficiency of the ICO refrigerator should be defined as
+After measuring the work consumption $W$ and heat transfer from the cold reservoir $\Delta Q_\text{C}$, we evaluate the COP at different reservoir temperatures.
+Unlike the classical case where the COP is simply $\Delta Q_\text{C}/W$, the ICO refrigerator is conditioned on whether the ancilla collapses to the $\vert -\rangle_a$ subspace.
+While the work consumption always holds regardless of the measurement results, the success probability $P_-$ must be taking into account when calculating the COP.
+Hence, the COP of the ICO refrigerator should be defined as

-From the results shown in Fig.~\ref{Fig4}(b), we first see that $\eta$ is not infinitely high at $T_\text{H}=T_\text{C}$, in contrary to the ideal Carnot refrigerator.
-Moreover, it varies with the temperature of the reservoir, and reaches an optimal value $\eta_\text{max}=0.08$ at $T_\text{C}=0.6\delta/k_\text{B}$.
+From the results shown in Fig.~\ref{Fig4}(b), we first see that $\eta$ is not infinitely high at $T_\text{H}=T_\text{C}=T$, in contrary to the ideal Carnot refrigerator.
+Moreover, it varies with the temperature of the reservoir, and reaches an optimal value $\eta_\text{max}=0.08$ at $T=0.6\delta/k_\text{B}$.
 This result is genuinely distinct from what we have learned in the classical refrigeration, revealing unique properties of the ICO-based cooling.